Welcome to the Parent Portal

 Responsible Use of Technology and Information Resources

-The academic calendar is the hub of the wheel for the semester and the dates are a good indicator to talk to your student about how are things going.
+The academic calendar is the hub of the wheel for the semester, and the dates are a good indicator to talk to your students about how things are going.

-Midterms are usually always during the 7th week of the semester and this is when students receive feedback on their grades so far if things are not going well (work is at a D or F grade level).
+Midterms are usually during the 7th week of the semester, and if things are not going well (work is at a D or F grade level), this is when students receive feedback on their grades so far.

 This is important as the next registration period for the following semester will factor in and determine their next semester’s registration.